-Christie was the first Astronomer Royal to retire at the age of 65.
-When he left the Observatory he moved with his son Harold to a relatively isolated late Victorian house called Deepdale in Woldingham, Surrey.Although Woldingham was connected to London by railway, the station was at some distance and the journey would have been slow.
+When Christie retired in October 1910, he became the first Astronomer Royal to retire at the age of 65.
+When he left the Observatory he moved with his son Harold to a relatively isolated, eight bedroom, late Victorian house called Deepdale in Woldingham, Surrey.Although Woldingham was connected to London by railway, the station was at some distance and the journey would have been slow.
 The 1911 census records that as well as Harold, who was by then training for the bar, there were two servants living with Christie.
 These were a married couple George and Elizabeth Evans who were both aged 31.

-In 1914, when vacancies occurred on the Board of Visitors with the death of Robert Ball and David Gill, Christie was one of two new visitors appointed.
-As was the custom, he remained on the Board until his death in 1922.
+By 1914, the Christies had moved again, this time to Downe in Kent.
+Also in 1914, Christie was one of two new visitors appointed to the Board of Visitors on the death of Robert Ball and David Gill.
+As was the custom, he remained on the Board until his own death in 1922.
 Click here for a list of all the visitors from 1831–1964.

 On 20 January 1922, Christie set out on a cruise to Morocco.
 On 22 January he suffered a gastric haemorrhage and died.
 He was buried at sea at off the coast of Portugal at the location shown below: